escapist_title.jpg (12430 bytes)

 While it only applies to certain games, the subject of mapmaking bears mentioning.
 Often, a game will take place in an area where a map is necessary for the players to get a clear idea of their characters' surroundings.
 This is usually done on some graph paper, and works best when the referee dictates the directions and dimensions to one of the players who is acting as the mapmaker.
 This type of activity builds a unique skill that not many can hold claim to.

-Games are social.
+Roleplaying games are social.

 There are no gaming "loners" or "outcasts."
 Role-playing and collectible card games are played with other gamers.
 While there can be solitare versions of both, they are rare in the case of RPGs, and extremely so in the case of CCGs.